 How hard are the Cinque Terre hikes?

-Looking to explore more of Italy’s beautiful regions?
+Are you looking to explore more of Italy’s beautiful regions?
 Be sure to subscribe to our free travel newsletter for tips on the best things to do in Cinque Terre, Italy, and beyond.

 What are the best things to do in Cinque Terre?